+uner different set of conditions.
+Event tables are viewed as two- dimensional tables or of higher dimension.
+The entries in the table specify the action to be taken in the case of an event occuring under a set of conditions.
+Actions are related to two variables. f(M,E) = A, where M denotes the current set of operating conditions.
+E is the event of interest and A is the action to be taken.
 Table 3.15 illustrates an event table where the actions to be taken are related to the current mode of operation and the events that may occur within modes.
-Thus, if the system is in start-up mode SU and event El3 occurs, actions A16 is to be taken, if(SU,E13) = A16.
-Special notations can be invented to suit particular situations.
-For example, actions seperated by semicolons (A14,A32) might denote might indicate an impossible system configuration (eg. El3 cannot occur in steady-state mode).
+Thus, if the system is in start-up mode SU and event El3 occurs, actions A16 is to be taken, if(SU,E13) = A16.Special notations can be invented to suit particular situations.
+For example, actions seperated by semicolons (A14,A32) might denote A14 followed sequentially by A32.

-A14 followed sequentially while actions seperated by commas (A6,A2) might denote concurrent acuration of A6 and A12.
-Similarly, a dash(-) might indicate no action required, while an X
+while actions separated by commas (A6,A2) might denote concurrent acuration of A6 and A12.
+Similarly, a dash(-) might indicate no action required, while an X might indicate an impossible system configuration (eg. El3 cannot occur in steadystate mode).

-Ev ent
+E vent

 Mode E13 E37 E45

-Start-up A16 - A14; A32
+Start-up A16 A14; A32

-Steady x A6,A2 100
+Steady x A6,A2

-Shut-down 250
+Shut-down 76 1.2

-Alarm 300
+Alarm 144 1.2

-Table 3.15 A two-dimensional event table:
+Table 3.15 A two- dimensional event table: